StableCoder/docker-build-core/README.md

 - CentOS
 - Debian
 - Ubuntu
-- openSUSE
+- openSUSE Leap
 - Windows

 ## Tooling Available

-These images form the core of other images used for building an assortment of C/C++ projects, and as such include this core infrastructure:
+These images form the core of other images used for building an assortment of C/C++ projects, and as such include this core software:
 - Git
 - Subversion
 - Make